PeyalBepari81/Peyal-s_Portfolio_project/Excel_project/Veranda_Store_Data_Analysis/README.md

 1. Open `Veranda Store Data Analysis.xlsx` to view the raw and processed data.
 2. Check `veranda store report.xlsx` for the summary dashboard and final insights.
-3. Open `Compare the sales and orders.docx` to see a direct chart-based comparison between monthly sales and orders.
+3. Open `Compare the sales and orders.docx` to see problem statement and insights
 ---

 ## 🧠 Potential Improvements